Meson: History

 There were years of delays in the subatomic particle research during World War II (1939–1945), with most physicists working in applied projects for wartime necessities.
 When the war ended in August 1945, many physicists gradually returned to peacetime research.
 The first true meson to be discovered was what would later be called the "pi meson" (or pion).
 During 1939–1942, Debendra Mohan Bose and Bibha Chowdhuri exposed Ilford half-tone photographic plates in the high altitude mountainous regions of Darjeeling, and observed long curved ionizing tracks that appeared to be different from the tracks of alpha particles or protons.
 In a series of articles published in Nature, they identified a cosmic particle having an average mass close to 200 times the mass of electron.
 This discovery was made in 1947 with improved full-tone photographic emulsion plates, by Cecil Powell, Hugh Muirhead, César Lattes, and Giuseppe Occhialini, who were investigating cosmic ray products at the University of Bristol in England, based on photographic films placed in the Andes mountains.
 Some of those mesons had about the same mass as the already-known mu "meson", yet seemed to decay into it, leading physicist Robert Marshak to hypothesize in 1947 that it was actually a new and different meson.
 Over the next few years, more experiments showed that the pion was indeed involved in strong interactions.
-The pion (as a virtual particle) is also believed to be the primary force carrier for the nuclear force in atomic nuclei.
-Other mesons, such as the virtual rho mesons are involved in mediating this force as well, but to a lesser extent.
+The pion (as a virtual particle) is also used as force carrier to model the nuclear force in atomic nuclei (between protons and neutrons).
+This is an approximation, as the actual carrier of the strong force is believed to be the gluon, which is explicitly used to model strong interaction between quarks.
+Other mesons, such as the virtual rho mesons are used to model this force as well, but to a lesser extent.
 Following the discovery of the pion, Yukawa was awarded the 1949 Nobel Prize in Physics for his predictions.